Course Outline

 Defining Structural Blocks (Black Box View)

-- Structural Blocks in Government Systems
+- Structural Blocks for Government Systems

 - Modeling Block Properties for Government Applications